 You can change it in the Properties section.
-You can also change the table name simply by double-clicking it in the left side of the screen.
+You can also change the table name simply by double-clicking it on the left side of the screen.

 Removing Useless Columns

-Another best practice tip when you transform your data in Power BI is to remove any useless column.
+Another best practice tip when you transform your data in Power BI is to remove any useless columns.

-If you noticed that a certain column is not necessary to your model, make sure to remove it.
-Just right-click the column title and then select either Remove or Remove Other Columns.
+If you noticed that a certain column is not necessary to your model, remove it.
+You can do this by just right-clicking the column title and then selecting either Remove or Remove Other Columns.

 Making Sure The Date Types Are Correct